 Everything about this pair of speakers is quality, down to its thick silver-lined cable and touch-sensitive controls on the right speaker.
 Also on the right speaker is a 3.5mm jack as its lone input, neglecting to add an RCA connector or adapter.

 These 40 Watt speakers deliver great volume, but more importantly produce an incredibly rich sound.
 Its frequency range is 44Hz – 20kHz, which provides for nice extension from its 6-inch downward-facing subwoofer.
-The sub isn’t at all overpowering, though, and in fact, balances nicely with the speaker’s high end.
+The sub isn’t too overpowering, and balances nicely with the speaker’s high end.

 Its satellite speakers have a combined eight full-range 1-inch transducers, which weave together rich highs and clear mids.
 There is little frequency muddling or crossover, further enhancing the neutrality of the sound.

 These beautiful, compact speakers can be even more useful too, as they also come in a Bluetooth compatible version.
 This version is at a rather steep price increase for this one extra feature, but if you are getting these for a laptop or have a large library of music on your phone, it can be an worthwhile addition to these fantastic speakers.